Thomas-Lemoine/cibc_reimbursement_formating/README.md

 Slide "Answer" to Lines (Lignes),
 Slide "Name" to Lines (Lignes) under Answer,
-Slide "Loss" to Values (Valeurs),
+Slide "Reason" to Lines (Lignes) under Name,
-Slide "Reason" to Filters (Filtres), and you will have the completed Pivot Table.
+Slide "Loss" to Values (Valeurs), and you will have the completed Pivot Table.

 Save, and send this document to whoever it concerns.